Alejandra-savagebriz/TermProject2/Report.md

 <p align="justify">The chart shows a clear positive correlation between GDP per capita and life expectancy, and a negative correlation between GDP per capita and birth rate.
 This is consistent with the findings of other studies, which have shown that countries with higher GDP per capita tend to have lower birth rates and higher life expectancies.
 It is important to note that the correlations shown in the chart do not necessarily mean that GDP per capita directly causes changes in birth rates and life expectancy.
 There are many other factors that can influence these variables, such as cultural norms, government policies, and environmental conditions.

 <p align="justify">Overall, the chart provides a useful snapshot of the relationship between GDP per capita, birth rate, and life expectancy in the top 10 richest countries in the world.
 It suggests that economic development is associated with a number of positive outcomes, including better health and well-being.

+# Reproducibility
+The Knime workflow has been tested in multiple computers in order to be easy to execute without the need of passwords or connections to a local instance.

 # Conclusions
 <p align="justify">Overall, the chart provides a useful snapshot of the relationship between GDP per capita, birth rate, and life expectancy in the top 10 richest countries in the world.
 It suggests that economic development is associated with a number of positive outcomes, including better health and well-being.